mp-bull/qme-ng/README.md

 History
 ------------------------------------------------------------------------------
-This project startied in 2005 when G. Dupont and M. Pérotin where both Ph.D students, in Mathematics and Computer Science respectively.
+This project started in 2005 when G. Dupont and M. Pérotin where both Ph.D students, in Mathematics and Computer Science respectively.
 G. Dupont needed a quick tool to explore the quiver space while M. Pérotin needed a CPU intensive application to serve as benchmark for the OS schedulers he was developping.

-In 2007, Joris Calabrese, a computer engineer student made an internship working on the program and a first parallel versions of the mutation class cardinality were obtained.
+In 2007, Joris Calabrese, a computer engineer student made an internship working on the program and a first parallel version of the mutation class cardinality was obtained.

-Now, in 2012, G. Dupont in post doctoral studies and M. Pérotin working as a SW Architect for Bull qme-ng as evolved as green suite length computer and is still in active developpment in order to solve memory usage issues, and find new compute or memory friendly algorithms.
+Now, in 2012, G. Dupont is in post doctoral studies and M. Pérotin is working as a SW Architect for Bull. qme-ng has evolved as a green suite length computer and is still in active developpment in order to solve memory usage issues, and find new compute or memory friendly algorithms.

 Contact
 ------------------------------------------------------------------------------